Excavata

-Excavata is a major supergroup of unicellular organisms belonging to the domain Eukaryota.
-It was first suggested by Simpson and Patterson in 1999 and introduced by Thomas Cavalier-Smith in 2002 as a formal taxon.
-It contains a variety of free-living and symbiotic forms, and also includes some important parasites of humans, including Giardia and Trichomonas.
-Excavates were formerly considered to be included in the now obsolete Protista kingdom.
-They are classified based on their flagellar structures, and they are considered to be the most basal flagellate lineage.
-Phylogenomic analyses split the members of Excavata into three different and not all closely related groups: Discobids, Metamonads and Malawimonads.
-Except for Euglenozoa, they are all non-photosynthetic.
+Excavata is an obsolete, extensive and diverse paraphyletic group of unicellular Eukaryota.
+The group was first suggested by Simpson and Patterson in 1999 and the name latinized and assigned a rank by Thomas Cavalier-Smith in 2002.
+It contains a variety of free-living and symbiotic protists, and includes some important parasites of humans such as Giardia and Trichomonas.
+Excavates were formerly considered to be included in the now- obsolete Protista kingdom.
+They were distinguished from other lineages based on electron-microscopic information about how the cells are arranged (they have a distinctive ultrastructural identity).
+They are considered to be a basal flagellate lineage.